mkleszcz11/motion_planning_visualiser/README.md

 #### Step 1: Add a new algorithm class
  * Create a new Python file in `algorithms/algorithms_implementations/` folder.
  * Define a new class that inherits from `Algorithm` class in `core/algorithm.py`.
- * Implement all of the required methods, check random_walk.py for reference.
+ * Implement all of the required methods, check random_walk.py or rrt.py for reference.

 #### Step 2: Register the new algorithm
  * Open `algorithms/algorithm_manager.py`.